Jolmberg/fn22snesticle/README.md

     ./a2bnr.py --image myimage.png mybanner.bnr

-This will convert myimage.png to the banner format and write it to mybanner.bnr.
+This will convert `myimage.png` to the banner format and write it to `mybanner.bnr`.
 If mybanner.bnr already exists, this will only overwrite the bitmap portion of the file, leaving the text strings intact.
-Similarly, it is possible to replace just (a subset of) the text strings in an existing banner file:
+Similarly, it is possible to replace just (a subset of) the text strings in an existing banner
+file:

     ./a2bnr.py --game-name "My game" --developer "I made this" someoldbanner.bnr

-This will overwrite the game name and developer fields of someoldbanner.bnr without touching the bitmap or the other text strings.
+This will overwrite the game name and developer fields of `someoldbanner.bnr` without touching the bitmap or the other text strings.

-When creating a new bnr file, the --image option is required but everything else is optional. a2bnr.py will accept any image format that pillow can understand.
+When creating a new bnr file, the `--image` option is required but everything else is optional. a2bnr.py will accept any image format that pillow can understand.

 ## Running SNESticle